Themakew/digio-store-app/README.md

 Run `./bootstrap.sh` from the root directory of this repository, it will install all dependecies and open the Xcode Project automatically.

-## TODO (Future Work)

-- For some reason the RxBlocking is presenting some bug when running the unit tests, the work around is necessary yet.
-After fixing this issue, the future work would be increase the test coverage.

 ---
 <p align="center">Made by Ruyther Costa | Find me on <a href="https://www.linkedin.com/in/ruyther">LinkedIn</a></p>